iamkroot/trakt-scrobbler/README.md

           `trakts whitelist D:\Media\Movies "C:\Users\My Name\Shows"`
     *   Run `trakts whitelist --show` to list the current folders in whitelist.

+## FAQs

+#### It doesn't work.
+What do I do?

+First, look through the [log file](#where-is-the-log-fileother-data-stored) to see what went wrong.
+If you are unable to fix the problem, feel free to create an [Issue](https://github.com/iamkroot/trakt-scrobbler/issues).

 #### How to update?

 1. Stop the app using `trakts stop`